Editorial Justification & Context

 - the effect of the material on viewers who come across it unawares - no matter how clearly viewers are warned, some are always going to switch on their television sets with no prior knowledge of what they are watching and not having seen any on-air warnings or announcements.

-Where specific regulatory rules do exist in relation to potentially harmful or offensive material, these tend to relate to programmes broadcast before the watershed, specifically in order to protect younger viewers in the audience.
-See 'Protecting Under 18s' and 'Scheduling and the watershed'.
+Regulatory rules exist in relation to potentially harmful or offensive material, including those relating to programmes broadcast before the watershed, specifically in order to protect younger viewers in the audience.
+See 'Protecting Under 18s' and 'Scheduling and the watershed'

 Viewer Trust: Truth, Accuracy & the Importance of not Misleading the Audience